SpongeBobSun/ReactNative-TL-DR/what-is-native-module.md

   // Register module
   [RCTModuleClasses addObject:moduleClass];
 }
 ```

 When we declare our module using `RCT_EXPORT_MODULE` , we will add our class to this 'RCTModuleClasses' array.
-And as we mentioned in Chapter 1 there is a function call in the `start` method of `RCTCxxBridge` which will initialize native modules.
+As we mentioned in Chapter 1 there is a function call in the `start` method of `RCTCxxBridge` which will initialize native modules.
+And that's where those registered module classes come to play.